GavFeng/anime-manga_website/README.md

 ![screenshot](AnimeMangaWebsiteScreenShot2.png)
 ![screenshot](AnimeMangaWebsiteScreenShot6.png)

-Also Allows for the search for Anime/Manga by their title
+Also allows for the searching of Anime/Manga by their title

 Anime Search:
 ![screenshot](AnimeMangaWebsiteScreenShot3.png)